Do Chow Chows Shed? Analysis of a Double-Coated Dog

 • Leaves your pet vulnerable to sunburn; the less undercoat you leave, the more susceptible your Chow is to UV rays

-• Shaving large areas can cause clipper burn, especially if clipping extremely short; clipper burns can lead to hot spots and skin infections
+• Shaving large areas can cause clipper burns, especially if clipping is extremely short; clipper burns can lead to hot spots and skin infections.

-Clipping your Chow’s coat is not effective for allergy sufferers because shaving tends to increase rather than decrease dander.
+Clipping your Chow’s coat is ineffective for allergy sufferers because shaving increases rather than decreases dander.

-If you completely remove your Chow’s undercoat, you can temporarily decrease seasonal shedding, but the cost to your dog’s skin is not worth the risk.
+Removing your Chow’s undercoat can temporarily decrease seasonal shedding, but the cost to your dog’s skin is not worth the risk.
 Lion and Teddy bear cuts on Chows are common to ease the burden of coat management.

 Brushing is the most effective means to minimize the effects of shedding